Upper and lower bounds for the Lipschitz constant of random neural networks: Background

 \section{Background}

 In the present paper, we derive bounds on the Lipschitz constant of random ReLU networks at initialization.
 We consider a variant of the so-called \emph{He initialization} as introduced in \cite{he2015delving}.
 In \cite{he2015delving}, the entries of the weight matrices $W^{(\ell)} \in \RR^{N^{(\ell + 1)} \times N^{(\ell)}}$ are identically and independently drawn from a Gaussian distribution with zero mean and standard deviation $\sqrt{2/N^{(\ell)}}$ and the biases are initialized to zero.
-We consider a standard deviation of $\sqrt{2/N^{(\ell+1)}}$, which is commonly used in theoretical studies of random ReLU networks (cf. \cite{buchanan2021deep,allen2019convergence,dirksen2022separation}).
-This random initialization is a natural choice since it is \emph{isometric in expectation}, meaning that $\EE [\Vert \relu(W^{(\ell)}x)\Vert_2^2] = \Vert x \Vert_2^2$ for every vector $x \in \RR^{N^{(\ell)}}$ that is fed into the $\ell$th layer of the network.
-Since the $\relu$ is positively homogeneous, our results readily imply corresponding bounds for other initialization choices where the network weights are chosen from a Gaussian distribution which may vary from layer to layer.
+We consider a standard deviation of $\sqrt{2/N^{(\ell+1)}}$, which is commonly used in theoretical studies of random ReLU networks (cf. \cite{buchanan2021deep,allen2019convergence,dirksen2022separation}). {This choice of the random initialization slightly simplifies the proofs and is natural since with this initialization, each layer is \emph{isometric in expectation}, meaning that $\EE [\Vert \relu(W^{(\ell)}x)\Vert_2^2] = \Vert x \Vert_2^2$ for every vector $x \in \RR^{N^{(\ell)}}$ that is fed into the $\ell$th layer of the network.
+Since the $\relu$ is positively homogeneous, our results readily imply corresponding bounds for other initialization choices where the network weights are normally distributed, possibly even with a different variance in different layers.
+In particular, for the usual He-initialization, one has to multiply all our upper/lower bounds for Lipschitz constants by $1/\sqrt{d}$.}

 Moreover, we allow more general biases than in \cite{he2015delving}.
 Specifically, we require that the biases are also drawn independently from certain probability distributions.
 In order to derive upper bounds for the Lipschitz constant (see \Cref{sec:upper}) and lower bounds in the case of shallow networks (see \Cref{sec:low_bound_shallow}), we do not need to impose \emph{any} assumptions on these probability distributions.
 To derive lower bounds in the case of deep networks (see \Cref{subsec:deep_lower}), however, we require these probability distributions to be symmetric.
 Note that assuming symmetry of the distributions of the biases is very natural and in particular covers the zero initialization that is used in \cite{he2015delving}.
 In the following assumption, we formally introduce the considered random initialization.